syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Floating-Window.md

 {% highlight C# %}

-// True, Enable the Hostform to Listen the keyboard event, when the docked window in Floating State.
+// True, Enable the HostForm to Listen the keyboard event, when the docked window in Floating State.

 this.dockingManager1.ForwardMenuShortcuts=true;